bbmokhtari/django-translations/docs/guide/context.rst

        langs=['de']
    )

-To create a :class:`context<translations.context.Context>` for a model
+To initiate a context for a model instance:
-instance:

 .. testcode:: guide_init